How to Get Married in Chicago RIGHT NOW

 • Submission of the signed Marriage License to the county clerk

 At the end of this process, you will be legally married in Cook County, Chicago, IL.
-If you have any further questions about the marriage process or have questions about elopements, officiating, full or micro weddings, you can reach out to Rebecca of Something Profound Weddings at rebecca@somethingprofoundweddings.com or www.somethingprofoundweddings.com.
+If you have any further questions about the marriage process or have questions about elopements, officiating, premarital support, full or micro weddings, contact us!

 Photo by Cailynn Wolfgang